-The Icahn School of Medicine at Mount Sinai's Global Health Track (GHT) is a 5 year, MD/MPH dual degree program that offers advanced coursework, mentorship, and field experiences to help prepare medical students for careers in global health.
+The Icahn School of Medicine at Mount Sinai's Dean's Scholars in Global Health program (DSGH) is a 5 year, MD/MPH dual degree program that offers advanced coursework, mentorship, and field experiences to help prepare medical students for careers in global health.
 Students enter the dual degree program in their first year of medical school and are matched with a faculty mentor from Mount Sinai Global Health based on their academic interests and career goals.
 During the first two years, participants complete their MPH coursework.
 Thesis research is carried out during the summer between first and second year through the “Global Health Summer Experience” program at one of our partner sites.
 Students will have an opportunity to further develop their critical thinking and research skills by engaging in a year-long scholarly activity, dedicating a full academic year to mentored, global health field work after their second or third year of medical school.
-In addition, GHT students will participate in a scholarly immersion experience during their fourth year of medical school.
+In addition, DSGH students will participate in a scholarly immersion experience during their fourth year of medical school.
 This experience allows track participants to spend additional months continuing their field and scholarly work as part of the curriculum in their fourth year.

-Global Health Track Objectives:
+Dean's Scholars in Global Health Objectives:

 - To provide students with the knowledge and skills to help address the health needs of the world’s most vulnerable populations

 - To produce scholarly work related to the challenges of global health

 - To gain experience and a practical understanding of public health challenges in communities where resources are limited